About Museum FLTS Condos Development

 Revitalization and development are rampant in downtown Toronto, a testimony to the growing taste for modern high-style urban living.
-In the heart of the creative architectural activity, the Museum FLTS Condos 4 offer an entrée to an innovative and exciting area.
+In the heart of the creative architectural activity, the Museum FLTS Condos 4 offers an entrée to an innovative and exciting area.
 Historic and new buildings house artists, business entrepreneurs, families, and trendsetters.
 On Sterling Road, the project, designed in four phases by Architects Alliance in tandem with Castlepoint and Gray Brook Partners, is to be marketed to new tastes and requirements as residents look for alternatives to suburban housing.

 Accessibility at the Museum FLTS Condos

 The planned community will add to the builder’s cachet which includes 309 Cherry Condos, 3C Waterfront Condos, and Lower JCT West.
 People now want to be near parks, mass transit, shops and restaurants, and more.
 Everything is supremely accessible.
 A sizeable eight-acre plot of land makes urban density an obsolete word; yet dwellers benefit from retail, cultural, and business city services.
-Museum FLTS Condo is all about a variety of choice with a consistent modernist esthetic.
+Museum FLTS Condo is all about a variety of choices with a consistent modernist esthetic.

 Occupancy is scheduled for Spring 2019.